micahwierenga/js-functions-and-scope/readme.md

 No matter what syntax you use, a function always has:

 - A name
-- An optional list of arguments - or information to use - defined by the parenthesis before the opening curly brace
+- An optional list of parameters - or information to use - defined by the parenthesis before the opening curly brace
-- Statements inside the function - this is the code executed every the function is called
+- Statements inside the function - this is the code executed every time the function is called

 #### Calling Functions